Bread Machine Garlic Breadsticks: Baked to Golden Perfection

 Now, I can make them with my bread maker(paid link) and this simple recipe.
 No, this is not their authentic recipe.

-From my experience working in Research and Development for a nationwide pizza chain, I know large companies use products and formulations unavailable to the public.
+From my experience working in Research and Development for a nationwide pizza chain, I know large companies use proprietary formulations and commercial ovens that are unavailable to the public.
 These secrets make it impossible to imitate their product exactly.
-Even if we knew the recipe, the flour and seasonings are likely unavailable to home bakers.
+Even if we knew the recipe, the flour and seasonings would likely be unavailable to home bakers.

 “I followed the recipe exactly as written.
 These turned out amazing!
 They were so soft on the inside. –KRISTINA